Little Texas to headline 35th Liberty Day on June 25-26 - Shelby County Reporter

 Then, a plethora of events will take place Saturday—starting with the first-ever 5K and fun run at 8 a.m. and culminating with the parade on Main Street at 3 p.m., event headliners Little Texas at Shelby County High School’s Papa McCombs Stadium at 8 p.m., and finally fireworks at 9:30 p.m.

-“It will really be bigger than it’s ever been,” said event coordinator Ali Payne.
+“It will really be bigger than it’s ever been,” event coordinator Ali Payne said.
 “We’ve grown our vendors by 40, so there are 104 arts and crafts vendors and 26 food vendors.”

 Additions this year include a second stage at Old Mill Square Park and Saturday’s Liberty Day 5K and fun run.
 Also, the car show will be moved to the courthouse parking lot, and vendors will set up not only along Main Street but also throughout Old Mill Square Park, Payne said.